 It was routine these seasons in New England, their turning, my adjustments and moods.
 But just as in my boyhood home in St. Louis, I never found in their rhythms the comfort, the true joys of winter – other than for them to be over.
 Sure, I enjoyed a good hunker every now and again (who doesn’t?) but in this, my adopted city of Boston, the fierce nor’easter storms would howl for days at a time, leaching precious cheer from the hearts of the people.

 In the Midwest, there were spring and summer tornadoes that could kill you.
-In Florida came the threatening shroud of hurricanes and deadly bolts of lightning.
-California had their wild fires and earthquakes, but in New England, while there weren’t any overt acts of nature that threatened life and limb, there was weather that just made you want to kill yourself.
+In Florida, came the threatening shroud of hurricanes and deadly bolts of lightning.
+California had its wildfires and earthquakes, but in New England, while there weren’t any overt acts of nature that threatened life and limb, there was weather that just made you want to kill yourself.

 “Well, there’s December in Hawaii to cover the Honolulu Marathon,” I’d begin smugly.
 “Then I’ll head south to Gainesville, Florida for three months before returning to Boston in April for The Marathon.”